markciubal/06-Retro-Weather-Dashboard/README.md

 All of the acceptance criteria are met, but I am happiest with the card for the current weather.
 I think it looks the cleanest of all of the elements I created on the page.

-Hope you enjoy the product!
+Hope you enjoy the product, it is meant to be viewed in full screen but mobile works to the best of my ability!

 ## Acceptance Criteria